 At ShareGate, we want you to get the most out of your Microsoft 365 investment.
 We want you to be confident in your rollout and help you empower your users to explore Teams and SharePoint the right way.

 That’s why we’ve built a complete Microsoft 365 management solution for you.
-ShareGate provides everything you need to migrate and manage your content, understand your inventory, clean up and govern your tenant, control permissions, and guide people to use the right tools the right way in one simple, affordable multi-tool built to aid you with driving enterprise cloud adoption.
+ShareGate provides everything you need to migrate and manage your content, understand your inventory, clean up and govern your tenant, control permissions, and guide people to use the right tools the right way in one simple, affordable multi-tool built to aid you with implementing a cloud adoption framework.

 We’ve helped thousands of customers with their cloud strategies in Microsoft 365.
 In those migrations, we’ve learned there’s a lot you need to do.
 Digital transformation can be scary, but a cloud-first strategy can streamline operations for every organization.

-This article is the first in our series on how to drive cloud adoption successfully with Microsoft 365.
-It serves as a guide on how to use ShareGate to solve common issues that arise along the way, making your journey to the cloud smoother and your Microsoft 365 environment easier to manage once you get there.
+This article will show you how to drive cloud adoption successfully with Microsoft 365.
+It serves as a guide on using ShareGate to solve common issues that arise along the way, making your journey to the cloud smoother and your Microsoft 365 environment easier to manage once you get there.
 Ready?

 Microsoft 365 cloud adoption framework: an ongoing, cyclical process